 In 2007, Rev. Lauran Pifke was called as St. Anne’s third Rector.
 Her love for The Book of Common Prayer, Interfaith dialogue, and her talent for weaving Stewardship and Christian Formation programs together throughout the year served St. Anne’s well.
 In 2015, the Columbarium and Memorial Fountain were completed and blessed by our Bishop, The Rt.
 Rev. Marc Andrus.
 Rev. Lauran Pifke retired in July, 2015.

-Our most recent Rector, Rev. Stephen Trever, served with us from January 2017 through July 2018.
+Our next Rector, Rev. Stephen Trever, served with us from January 2017 through July 2018.
 At that time, Stephen’s wife, Lisa, was offered a career-changing position at Columbia University.
 We were anticipating many more years with Stephen and were sad to say goodbye to him and his family.
 Although short, during Stephen’s time at St. Anne’s, we welcomed several new members, due in large part to Stephen’s outreach and focus on growth.